What is the duration of the programme?

 There is no application charge.

-Please do not send any applications materials to the School.
-Applications are should be sent to the central University via post, or via their online system.
+Please do not send any applications materials to the Business School.
+Applications should be sent to the central University via their online system.

-You can expect to hear within two or three weeks of applying whether you have been shortlisted for interview.
+You can expect to hear within 2 or 3 weeks of applying whether you have been shortlisted for interview.
 After the interviews we expect to accept or decline applicants at the start of February.

 We conduct video interviews with shortlisted applicants before a final decision is taken.

-If you leave this section of the form blank or the Colleges you choose are not be able to offer you admission, a computerised process will automatically circulate your application to other Colleges.
+If you leave this section of the form blank or the Colleges you choose are not be able to offer you admission, your application will be automatically circulated to other Colleges.
 Postgraduate Admissions will ensure that you receive an offer of a place from a College once you have a conditional offer to study the MRes in Management Studies.
 Visit the Postgraduate Admissions website for more details of the process.

 Applicants who nearly miss the language requirement are not normally referred to the Language Centre.
 To fulfil the language conditions applicants must take again an approved English test.